Metrology and multipartite entanglement in measurement-induced phase transition: Appendix B

 This Appendix presents the derivation of the QFI expression for the non-Hermitian quantum quench.
 As mentioned in the main text, the state at time $t$ can be expressed as a function of the initial state $\ket{\psi_0}$, using the general form

 To obtain the QFI, it is necessary to compute the derivative of the state with respect to a parameter of interest, which can be expressed as

 It is important to note that the derivative of the exponential term in the last term of Eq.~\eqref{A2} should be carefully considered, as $\partial_\lambda H$ and $H$ do not commute.
-By using \textit{Sneddon's formula} \cite{Puri2001} allows us to express Eq.~\eqref{A2} as
+The \textit{Sneddon's formula} \cite{Puri2001} allows us to express Eq.~\eqref{A2} as